IshiHisashi/CocoTrade/README.md

 # Cocotrade

-This is inventory branch to develop inventory functionality in CocoTrade app.
+This is inventory branch to develop inventory functionality in CocoTrade app🌴